stefansommer/aila/README.md

 ## Acknowledgments

 - Thanks to Morten Helmstedt for making the Aula interface.
+- Thanks to the open source LLM community for their amazing work.
-- Thanks to GPT4 for helping out with the coding
+- Thanks to GPT4 for helping out with the coding.
-- Thanks to Sommer AI https://www.sommer-ai.dk for supporting the work.
+- Thanks to Sommer AI https://www.sommer-ai.dk for supporting the project.

 ---